piky/templator/README3.md

 ### Choosing template version

-`zbx_ver` can be used on template level to choose what template version should be published.
+`_zbx_ver` can be used on template level to choose what template version should be published.
-Currently, `"zbx_ver" = "3.4"` will generate tempalte for 3.4 and above, i.e. 4.0
+Currently, `"_zbx_ver" = "3.4"` will generate tempalte for 3.4 and above, i.e. 4.0

 ### Adding a metric